SQ-T30/Training-Smart-Water-Spinklers/README.md

 ![Pattern](https://user-images.githubusercontent.com/128040899/233784167-8a306437-62c9-41e6-bd4c-7e5c1191e656.jpg)

 Due to these pattern discrepancies that have no linear relationship, we felt that Linear Regression may not give us a good prediction.
 Therefore, we've decided to employ eXtreme Gradient Boosting (or XGBoost) to tackle this problem.
-XGBoost uses multiple decision trees and gradient boosting to learn pattern differences in data, and is known to be effective when a dataset becomes complex or has nonlinear pattern.
-It also contains certain features that control overfitting of our data.
+XGBoost works by iteratively adding decision trees (known as boosting rounds) and using gradient boosting to correct errors and learn pattern differences in data.
+It also contains certain features that control overfitting of our data, such as limiting the depth of a tree and setting early stopping rounds when our model performance does not improve.
+It is known to be effective when a dataset becomes complex or has nonlinear pattern.

 4c.
 Smoothing Fluctuations in Train Data